0xJ1NX/simple-calculator/README.md

 # Calculater Web App
 This is a simple calculator web app that can perform basic arithmetic operations.

+` this is an Assignment for the GazaSkyGeeks React Course `

 > [!NOTE]
 > (Currenly only addition, subtraction).